 This article will discuss how to convert text and change it into a number.

-Having the ability to parse text into a number comes useful when accepting
+Having the ability to parse text into a number comes useful when accepting numerical input from the user.

-argument which is passed as a String and obtaining an
+Some examples include taking a command line argument which is passed as a String

-int, taking an input from a TextField and obtaining
+, taking an input from a TextField

-We will discuss the Integer.parseInt(String) method and their
+We will discuss the Integer.parseInt(String)

 The Integer.parseInt(String)

-method can accept a String object and return an int
+method can accept a String

-Integer class, so it is not necessary to instantiate an
+class, so it is not necessary to instantiate an Integer

-Integer object to call the method.
+object to call the method.

-The following is an example of using the
+The following is an example of using the Integer.parseInt(String)

-Integer.parseInt(String) method to convert a String
+method to convert a String

-to an int:
+to an int

 /**